ac12644/learn-bitcoin-backend/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

-# Bitcoin API Playground
+# Learn Bitcoin Backend For Wallets

-Welcome to the ₿itcoin API Playground, a comprehensive and interactive API environment designed for experimenting with Bitcoin wallets, transactions, and blockchain interactions.
-Our toolkit offers a hands-on approach to understanding and implementing Bitcoin-related functionalities.
+Welcome to Learn Bitcoin Backend, an interactive API environment designed for experimenting with Bitcoin wallets, transactions, and blockchain interactions.
+This toolkit offers a hands-on approach to understanding and implementing Bitcoin-related functionalities.

 ## Project Checklist